 If the "QOS_MONITORING" is provisioned, upon receiving the QoS Monitoring report from the UPF, the SMF shall send the QoS monitoring report to the PCF as defined in subclause 4.2.4.24.

+If the "SCELL_CH" is provisioned, when the SMF detects a change of serving cell, the SMF shall include the "SCELL_CH" within the "repPolicyCtrlReqTriggers" attribute and the current cell Id within the "userLocationInfo" attribute in the "eutraLocation" attribute, as applicable.
+The attributes used in case of EPC interworking are described in Annex B.

 *** Next Change ***